kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

   - Feature gate name: `KubeletCertCNValidation`
   - Components depending on the feature gate: kube-apiserver
 - [x] Other
-  - Describe the mechanism: kube-apiserver command-line flag `--disable-kubelet-cert-cn-validation`
+  - Describe the mechanism: kube-apiserver command-line flag `--enable-kubelet-cert-cn-validation`
   - Will enabling / disabling the feature require downtime of the control plane?
 No. But requires restarting the kube-apiserver.
   - Will enabling / disabling the feature require downtime or reprovisioning